Mom’s amazing Potato Chip Cookies with Chocolate Drizzle. A must-make around the holidays!

 Every summer I would keep a journal of my daily work, my interludes with new friends, and the life lessons a young girl can only learn by taking her eyes off herself and focusing them on the much greater needs of others.
 I also took notes on the flavorful dishes I had experienced.
 I didn’t know it at the time, but that was my introduction to recipe writing.
 I would come home at the end of each summer and try to replicate some of the foods I had experienced; now-and-again with success.

 Over the years cooking has become a frequent method of self-expression, my way to communicate love, and possibly my calling?
 One husband, two children, 2 careers, and a bundle of little revelations later; I have decided to document the lessons I’ve learned and the recipes that followed.
-I hope you enjoy them!

 - Flour a work surface and roll the dough out to 1/8 - 1/4 inch thick.
-Using a pizza cutter cut the dough into 1X1 2 1/2 inch strips.
+Using a pizza cutter cut the dough into 1 X 2 1/2 inch strips.
 Use a small thin spatula to transfer the strips onto parchment paper lined cookie sheets.

 - Bake the cookies until they are light golden brown, 14-16 minutes.

-*Note- On occasion chocolate will seize (harden up) when you try to melt it.
+NOTES: On occasion chocolate will seize (harden up) when you try to melt it.
 This happens because dealing with chocolate requires tempering (raising and lowering the temperature of the chocolate) with accuracy.
 However, we are not worried about perfection here--we're just drizzling cookies!
 If your chocolate seizes, add a little more butter or even some milk.
 This will cause the chocolate to loosen so you can drizzle it.
 Later it will firm up again--not quite as hard as pure chocolate--but it will still look and taste great!